 As Chris Ryan and Cacilda Jetha discuss in Sex at Dawn, it’s likely that the original purpose of FCV in highly social primates like ourselves was to attract others of your species.
 If you heard sexy noises from the tree next door, it probably made you want to climb on over and join the festivities.
 Human testicles are built to deliver an enormous quantity of sperm — something that would only be necessary for a kind of intra-vaginal “arms race” where a male’s sperm was competing against those of everyone else who’d mated with his female partner that day.

 Long ago, when there weren’t any bedroom doors, sex must have been a somewhat public event.
 If you saw and heard a couple having sex, that must have acted as an incentive to come join them.

-Committed couples today have sex for all sorts of non-reproductive reasons -- including to soothe each other, make peace, and reinforce their mutual commitment.
-Promiscuous matings in early human times probably served all these purposes with respect to the group -- which no doubt faced the same challenges in figuring out how to share resources, manage hurt feelings, and get along with each other.
-It’s likely that promiscuous sex on the plains of Africa 100,000 or so years ago may have helped ease social tensions and foster cooperation and communal well-being.
+Committed couples today have sex for all sorts of non-reproductive reasons, including to soothe each other, make peace, and reinforce their mutual commitment.
+Promiscuous matings in early human times probably served all of these purposes with respect to the group, which no doubt faced the same challenges in figuring out how to share resources, manage hurt feelings, and get along with each other.
+It’s likely that promiscuous sex on the plains of Africa 100,000 or so years ago may have helped ease social tension and foster cooperation and communal well-being.